Fernand Pelloutier: Legacy

+Pelloutier has been recognised as one of the most important figures in French socialism.
 Pelloutier's theories were exceptionally important to the Revolutionary Syndicalism movement in Italy that appeared towards the end of the nineteenth century, and he is a source of major influence in this regard for Georges Sorel.
 Both saw the socialist movement as divided between those supporting the political action of parties and those supporting direct action.
+In 1902, a year after Pelloutier's death, the Bourses du Travail merged with the Confédération Générale du Travail.